Tips for travellers

 Turkey undoubtedly shares a deep history with Middle Eastern countries.
 The Ottoman Empire ruled large territories of the Middle East for centuries, and you can still see this profound influence today in the region's food, music, and social traditions.

 Turkish cuisine shares many similarities with Middle Eastern cuisine, highlighted by famous dishes like kebabs, rich baklava, and a deeply rooted tea culture.
-Cities in the southeast, such as Konya, Gaziantep, and Sanliurfa, feature a distinct Middle Eastern charm and are legendary for their warm, endless hospitality.
+Cities in the southeast, as well as culturally rich destinations like Konya, feature a distinct charm and are legendary for their warm, endless hospitality.

 Ultimately, Turkey maintains its own unique cultural identity.
-It is not entirely Middle Eastern, nor is it entirely European—it is a harmonious blend of both worlds.
+It is not entirely Middle Eastern, nor is it entirely European—it is a harmonious, transcontinental blend of both worlds.

 Is Istanbul European Or Middle Eastern?